pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/metadata.md

 - Success/failure information, including any error encountered for failed datums
 - The directory structure of input data that was seen by the job.

-This information is
-available through the `pachctl inspect datum` and `pachctl list datum` commands or through their language client equivalents.
+Use the `pachctl list datum <pipeline>@<job ID>` to retrieve the list of datums processed by a given job, and pick the datum ID you want to inspect.
+## Meta Repo

-Once a pipeline has finished a job, **you can access metadata about the datums processed during that job** in the associated meta [system repo](../../../data-concepts/repo/#definition).
+Once a pipeline has finished a job, **you can access additional execution metadata about the datums processed** in the associated meta [system repo](../../../data-concepts/repo/#definition).
+That information can be useful when troubleshooting a failed job.

-!!! example
+!!!
+Info
+    A meta repo contains 2 directories:

+    - `/meta/`: The `meta` directory holds datums' statistics
+    - `/pfs`: The `pfs` directory holds the input data of datums, and their resulting output data

     ```shell
     pachctl list file edges.meta@master